sjbevins/n8n-arxiv-digest/README.md

 ## Choose Your LLM

-The summarization step is modular — you can use a cloud API or a local model.
+The summarization step is modular, so you can use a cloud API or a local model.
 Choose the approach that fits your needs:

 ### Option A: Cloud API (Recommended for most users)